Primordial Black Holes Dark Matter and Secondary Gravitational Waves from Warm Higgs-G Inflation: Basics of Warm Inflation

 \subsection{Dissipation coefficient}

 The dissipation coefficient $\Upsilon(\phi,T)$ is determined by the microphysics of the coupled inflaton-radiation system, which includes the channel of the inflaton decay to radiation, its coupling strength with other fields, mass and multiplicities of the radiation fields with which inflaton couples, the temperature of the thermal bath, etc. \cite{Moss:2006gt,BasteroGil:2010pb,BasteroGil:2012cm}.
 Depending on the form of the interaction Lagrangian, there arise different forms of the dissipation coefficient, as discussed in the literature (see, for instance, Refs. \cite{Berera:1998gx,Bastero-Gil:2018yen,Bastero-Gil:2019gao} for a review on the various studies about the finite temperature quantum field theory calculations of the dissipation coefficient).
-For our purpose, we will use a dissipation coefficient, which is linearly proportional to the temperature of thermal bath, i.e. $ \Upsilon(\phi,T)\propto T.$ This particular form arises in a supersymmetric warm inflation model wherein the inflaton undergoes a two-stage decay mechanism via an intermediate field into radiation fields \cite{Moss:2006gt}.
-In the high temperature limit, when the mass of the intermediate field is smaller than the temperature of thermal bath, one gets the above expression of dissipation coefficient.
+For our purpose, we will use a dissipation coefficient, which is linearly proportional to the temperature of the thermal bath, i.e. $ \Upsilon(\phi,T)\propto T.$ This particular form arises in a supersymmetric warm inflation model wherein the inflaton undergoes a two-stage decay mechanism via an intermediate field into radiation fields \cite{Moss:2006gt}.
+In the high temperature limit, when the mass of the intermediate field is smaller than the temperature of the thermal bath, one gets the above expression of the dissipation coefficient.
 Also, this form of dissipation coefficient arises in the ``Little Higgs" models of electroweak symmetry breaking with Higgs as psuedo-Nambu Goldstone boson of a broken $U(1)$ gauge symmetry \cite{Bastero-Gil:2016qru}.
+Thermal corrections to the inflaton potential in such models can be controlled to be small, as discussed in Refs. \cite{Hall:2004zr,Bastero-Gil:2016qru,Bastero-Gil:2018yen,Bastero-Gil:2018uep}.
 For this work, we do not specify any particular microphysical description for the interaction Lagrangian and choose to work with the form $\Upsilon\propto T$.
 This form of dissipation coefficient has been previously considered in different warm inflation models in the context of CMB observations \cite{Benetti:2016jhf,Bastero-Gil:2017wwl,Arya:2018sgw}.
 In this paper, we are interested in the small scale imprints arising from this form of the dissipation coefficient.